Shubra39001/My_Projects/README.md

 # My_Projects
-This could contain my Research works and the Projects I created
+It contains my Research works and the Projects I made